Skip to main content

 If you close it, the process will be interrupted.
 (No error will be displayed.)

-If you want to get information about the review file, it is okay to have the file open.
+When retrieving information about the review file, it is okay to have the file open.